The Night Before (song): Release and reception

 Help! premiered in the United Kingdom on 29 July 1965, and EMI's Parlophone label released the soundtrack LP on 6 August.
-"The Night Before" appeared on side one along with the six other tracks used in the film, sequenced between "Help!" and "You've Got to Hide Your Love Away".
+"The Night Before" appeared on side one along with the seven other tracks from the film, sequenced between "Help!" and "You've Got to Hide Your Love Away".
 On 13 August, Capitol released the North American version of the album, with the song sequenced between "Help!" and "From Me To You Fantasy" from Ken Thorne's score.
 In a contemporary interview, McCartney said that "The Night Before" was one of his favorite songs from the film and that the band struggled deciding whether it or "Ticket to Ride" should have been the lead single.

-Among Beatles biographers, Hunter Davies considers "The Night Before" to be a "middling song" that "critics have had little to say about, not seeing much to praise, or much to attack".
-Ian MacDonald was critical of the song, writing in his book Revolution in the Head, "[n]othing surprising happens in the harmony, the lyrics are weak, and the track as a whole is only fair mainstream pop of its period."
-Tim Riley calls it "a piece of formula pop" with "nothing as rich harmonically as 'Another Girl' on [side one of Help!] nor as precocious as 'Yesterday' on side two."
-Authors Patrick Humphries and Peter Doggett deem Lennon's electric piano playing to be the only novel element of the song.
-Conversely, Richie Unterberger of AllMusic calls the track "a first-rate romantic pop-rock song" and cites it as an example of McCartney "excell[ing] at haunting melodies".
-In 2010, Rolling Stone ranked "The Night Before" at number 49 in a list of the Beatles' 100 greatest songs, and a 2014 readers' poll conducted by the magazine ranked it as the ninth best Beatles song from the pre-Rubber Soul era.
+Critically, Beatles biographer Hunter Davies evaluates "The Night Before" as a "middling" song that "critics have had little to say about, not seeing much to praise, or much to attack".
+In his book Revolution in the Head, Ian MacDonald criticizes the song's musical and lyrical content as "only fair mainstream pop of its period."
+Mark Hertsgaard dismisses it as a "throwaway" while Patrick Humphries and Peter Doggett deem Lennon's use of electric piano to be the only novel element of the song.
+Conversely, Richie Unterberger of AllMusic considers "The Night Before" to be a "first-rate romantic pop-rock song" and Kevin Courrier praises it as one of McCartney's underappreciated compositions.
+Rolling Stone ranked it at number 49 in a list of the 100 greatest Beatles songs, the editors writing: "For any other band, a pop gem as magnificent as 'The Night Before' would have turned into a career-making hit single, if not the foundation of a legend.
+But for the Beatles, it was just another great album track".
+The song has also been reappraised by fans as one of the Beatles' best early songs, with a 2014 readers' poll conducted by the magazine ranking it their ninth best song from before Rubber Soul.